-River Mandovi flows through the capital city of Goa – Panjim or Panaji and merges into the Arabian sea near Miramar beach.
-The U-shaped land here extends from Aquada Fort area on the northern tip to the Raj Bhavan, Dona Paula beach at the southern tip.
+River Mandovi flows through the capital city of Goa – Panjim or Panaji and merges into the Arabian Sea near Miramar Beach.
+The U-shaped land here extends from the Aquada Fort area on the northern tip to the Raj Bhavan, Dona Paula beach at the southern tip.
 It is a perfect place to witness the placid Mandovi joining the calm Arabian seas.
 It is the closest of the beaches to the capital city.
-A few yards south from Miramar beach is Caranzalem beach visited largely by locals living in the area, like myself.
-While tourists on a holiday head for the overcrowded beaches elsewhere.
-Snippets of this peaceful beach for you.
+A few yards south of Miramar Beach is Caranzalem Beach.

 Zoom in and one can see the never-ending waves of water gushing to the shores.